aurimasmb/carbonoffsets/Offset Retailers/Cool Effect/cooleffect.md

 _Looking at 2015 990 Form Page 10 (Part IX Statement of Functional Expenses):_

-Holy shit.
 They spent $984,552 on advertising and promotion in 2016.
 Why is this necessary?
 Who is paying for this?

 What is the difference between this and marketing and outreach?, which cost another???? $931,178??